Recording Policy and Guidelines

 'Good case recording is important to demonstrate the accountability of staff…it helps to focus the work of staff, and supports effective partnerships with service users and carers.
 It ensures there is a documented account of the responsible authority's involvement with individual service users, families and carers and assists with continuity when workers are unavailable or change'.

-The child's record is an important source of information for them.
+The child's record is an important source of information for them as well as a tool for planning actions and interventions.
 It provides information about the sequence of events which brought about Children's Social Care's intervention into their life, and should explain the reasons for important decisions which were made in relation to the child and / or their 'family'.
 This record can be key to helping a child understand themselves and their past – especially in those cases where the child was unable to live with their parent/other long term carer.

 Each child must have their own electronic case record from the point of referral to case closure; audio, video and digital recordings may also be kept.

 Where paper files are also kept, information held in electronic records must accurately reflect the corresponding information recorded within paper files.

 Records held on paper may extend to more than one volume.
 Where more than one volume exists, the dates covered by each volume must be clearly recorded on the front cover.